azamsharp/azamsharp.github.io/_posts/2022-10-30-evolving-client-server-swiftui.md

 >> Sometimes developers find comfort in adding an intermediatory layer between the view and the network.
 We like to call that layer an aggregate root model and then your NetworkModel becomes Webservice.
 That approach was discussed in the last article [here](https://azamsharp.com/2022/10/06/practical-mv-pattern-crud.html).
 Depending on your app, you can evaluate which architecture works better for your app.

+The SwiftUI team has done a tremendous job in making the framework easy to use.
+Sometimes, it feels so simple that we begin to question ourself about the validity of the solution.
+The same experience is felt when using React and Flutter.
+Declarative user interfaces brings new concepts and patterns in programming, which may not sit well with older principles.
+One must experiment with different patterns and choose the one that satisfy their needs and criteria.

+## Conclusion

+In this post, you learned about SwiftUI architecture for client/server applications.
+This architecture is inspired from React applications.
+As mentioned before React, Flutter and SwiftUI share a lot of similarities and as developers, we should always try to learn from more mature frameworks.

 ## Resources

 - [MV Design Pattern in iOS: Build SwiftUI Apps Apple's Way](https://www.udemy.com/course/mv-design-pattern-in-ios-for-swiftui/?referralCode=4627986F77F533DEF0C7)